keyadobriyal/Data-Visualization-using-Python/README.md

 plt.savefig('visualization.png', dpi=300, bbox_inches='tight')
 ```

-Included with the repository is Visualization of Iris dataset using Matplotlib.
+Included with the repository is Visualization jupyter notebook, jupyter notebook with output and python code of Iris dataset using Matplotlib.